KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 within the emanatory Tree.

 * The oceans
-    Reflect the dispersive
+    reflect the dispersive
-    Yet enveloping quality of Khaon
+    yet enveloping quality of Khaon

 * The sun
-    Radiates the ordering
+    radiates the ordering
-    And giving force of Theon
+    and giving force of Theon

 * Trees express
-    The integrative motion of the soul
+    the integrative motion of the soul,
-    Moving from fragmentation
+    moving from fragmentation
-    Toward coherence
+    toward coherence

 * Animals
-    Are not lesser beings
+    are not lesser beings,
-    But parallel intelligences
+    but parallel intelligences,
-    Each unfolding
+    each unfolding
-    Along their own resonance trajectories
+    along their own resonance trajectories

 Zenetism rejects all spiritual hierarchies
 that place humans above animals or nature.